HACC-Hui/docusaurus/docs/requirements/administrators.md

 ---
 ### HACC Hui Registration

-**As an administrator, I want to register with HACC Hui so I can get my credentials.**
+**US-A1: As an administrator, I want to register with HACC Hui so I can get my credentials.**

 Once the installer stands up HACC Hui, one or more administrators configure it for this year's challenge.
 To do this, they must first obtain their credentials to login to the system.
 The HACC Hui Slackbot supplies these credentials to them.
 The administrator signs in to the HACC Slack workspace, opens `hacchui` direct message channel, and types: